SirGnip/clyphx_clipqueue/README.md

 ### Summary
 (Note: This is currently just a personal project.
 It is far from a polished product.
-No promises are made about its ability to use used in multiple situations.
+No promises are made about its ability to be used in multiple situations.
 But, give it a try!
 I'd love to hear feedback!)

 This script for Ableton provides a way to author a sequence of ClyphX scripts in